ahhz/raster/documentation/types/padded_raster_view.md

 The `padded_raster_view` class implements the `RasterView` concept.
 It requires that `Raster` implements the `RasterView` concept.
 The `padded_raster_view<Raster>` provides a view of a `R` object augmented with leading and trailing rows and columns of a uniform value. `padded_raster_view<Raster>` objects are created by the `pad` function.

-The original pixels of the raster that is padded remain mutable if they were so.
-Pixels in the leading and trailing rows and columns are not mutable.
+The original cells of the raster that is padded remain mutable if they were so.
+Cells in the leading and trailing rows and columns are not mutable.

 The iterator and const_iterator types associated with the  `padded_raster_view` class are conforming to the `RasterIterator` and `RandomAccessible` concepts. (***in progress***)